zeerafle/bisindo-video-recognition/README.md

     # log in to gcloudcli
     gcloud auth login
     ```
-5. Run the following command to pull the model (and make sure you're already have access to the bucket)
+5. Run the following command to pull the model (and make sure you're already have access to the bucket.
+Contact for get access)
     ```bash
     uv run dvc pull models/seq_model.keras
     ```